 Beef Wellington: A hefty chunk of beef wrapped in pastry and enriched with mushroom sauce.
 This dish was first created by the personal chef of Arthur Wellesley, the first Duke of Wellington, who lived from 1769 to 1852 and remained famous in history as the “hero of Waterloo”.
 You will find this dish in the finer, more expensive British restaurants.

-Fish pie: As we mentioned before the British love their food quick and easy.
-Another dish which is very easy to make is a fish pie.
-Usually they always use white fish, like cod, white sauce or melted cheddar.
-Some might add shrimps or boiled eggs to the pie which is then baked in the oven.
-Even though it is called a pie it has absolutely no pastry or crust whatsoever, but is covered by a layer of mashed potatoes.
+Fish pie: As we mentioned before, the British love their food quick and easy.
+Another dish that is very easy to make is a fish pie.
+Usually, they always use white fish, like cod, white sauce, or melted cheddar.
+Some might add shrimps or boiled eggs to the pie, which is then baked in the oven.
+Even though it is called a pie, it has absolutely no pastry or crust whatsoever, but is covered by a layer of mashed potatoes.

 Shepherd’s pie: This is a very traditional dish usually made with mutton or lamb and vegetables, topped with mashed potatoes and baked until well browned.
 Another pie with no dough.